truongjo4/VBA-Challenge/README.md

 # VBA-Challenge

 ## Background

-You are well on your way to becoming a programmer and Excel expert!
-In this homework assignment, you will use VBA scripting to analyse generated stock market data.
-Depending on your comfort level with VBA, you may choose to challenge yourself with a few of the challenge tasks.
+VBA scripting used to analyse generated stock market data.

 ### Before You Begin